Bradley-Hower/resume/README.md

 >Note: You need to replace `<your-username>` with your username.
 To add CNAME for custom domain, see [scripts/cname.js](https://github.com/hashirshoaeb/portfolio/blob/main/scripts/cname.js)

+## Github Actions

+To properly configure Github Actions, go to Settings, next to Insights, at the top of the portforlio page.
+On the left-hand side, select Pages.
+Under Build and Deployment, change the source to GitHub Actions.
+Github when then have a page for configuration.
+Hit configure.
+This page is mostly correct.
+However, there a few small changes.
+In partictular, the Upload artifact path should be `out`.
+There should be no leading `./`.
+You should be able to just cancel on this configuration page as this project holds a working yml file.

 # Support my work

 If you found this project valuable, please consider giving it a ⭐️ on GitHub.
 Your support keeps me motivated!
 If you'd like to further support my work, you can buy me a book.
 Thank you for your generosity!